Meiko-mlgr/Meiko-mlgr/README.md

 # Welcome to my profile!

-I'm a Computer Engineering student and I like building web applications, and different funny things.
-I'm a full-stack developer with a passion for creating interactive and engaging web experiences.
+I'm a **full-stack developer** specializing in building interactive and engaging web applications.
+I enjoy bringing ideas to life through code and tackling interesting challenges.

 ---